 Handling an Accidentally Missed Credit Card Payment

-It’s the 15th day of the month and you realize you didn’t make the credit card payment that was due three days ago on the 12th.
-Or, you check your billing statement to find a late fee for a payment you thought you made but turns you forgot to drop the check in the mail.
+It’s the 15th, and you realize that you didn’t make your credit card payment, which was due on the 12th.
+Or you check your billing statement to find that a late fee has been assessed for a payment you thought you made; however, it turns out that you forgot to drop the check in the mail.
 An accidentally missed payment can happen to anyone.
-Act quickly and you may be able to lessen the damage.
+Act quickly, and you may be able to lessen the damage.

-If you catch the missed payment a few days after the due date, make it up before your next billing statement comes.
-Doing this will prevent a late payment being reported to the credit bureaus.
-Creditors report typically report delinquent payments once they become at least 30 days late, so make your payment before your delinquency reaches the 30-day mark.
+If you are a few days late, do your best to pay your bill before the beginning of the next billing cycle.
+Doing so will prevent the credit card company from reporting a negative payment history to the credit bureaus, which can damage your credit score.
+Creditors typically report delinquent payments once they become at least 30 days late; so make your payment before becoming 30-days delinquent.

-Check your account online and you’ll probably see that a late fee has already been added; some card issuers add the late fee just minutes after the cutoff time on your due date.
+If you have made a late payment, check your account to see if a late fee has been applied; some card issuers impose a late fee immediately after the due date.
 Late fees can only be as high as your minimum payment or $25, assuming you haven’t been late in the previous six months.
-Despite the recent cap on late fees, you still want to avoid the fee if you can and you should definitely try.
+Despite the recent cap on late fees, you should avoid it.

-Many creditors are willing to waive a late fee as long as you’re not habitually late on payments.
-Contact your creditor, briefly explain how the missed payment was an accident, and ask that your late fee is waived.
-If your creditor won’t budge on the fee, don’t press the issue.
-Simply take it as a lesson learned, pay the fee, and be sure to send your payment on time next month and every month thereafter.
+Many creditors are willing to waive the fee as long as you’re not habitually late on payments.
+Contact your creditor, briefly explain why the payment was late, and ask that they waive the late fee.
+If the creditor denies your request, take it as a lesson learned, pay the fee, and send your payment on time for future payments.

-Fortunately, you don’t have to worry about having your interest rate jacked up just because you were late on this one payment unless you have a promotional rate.
+Fortunately, you don’t have to worry about an interest rate hike after being a few days late on one payment unless you have a promotional rate.
 Credit card law specifies that creditors can’t impose a penalty rate increase unless you’re at least 60 days delinquent on your payment.
-Since just one accidental payment won’t make you 60 days late, your rate is safe, at least from the penalty rate.

-The bad news, however, is that missing a payment could cause you to forfeit any promotional rate, even if it’s accidental and just by a few days or even just seconds for an online payment.
+The bad news, however, is that missing a payment (despite the reason or degree of lateness) could cause you to forfeit any promotional rate.
 A creditor who’s willing to waive a late fee might not be as forgiving when it comes to your promotional rate.

-If this accidentally missed payment was an isolated incident, odds are that you have a good system for remembering your credit card payment.
-But, if you notice that you’re forgetting payments more often than not, you need to come up with a way to remind yourself.
+If the accidentally missed payment was an isolated event, odds are that you have a good system for remembering your due dates.
+On the other hand, if you notice that you’re forgetting payments often, you need to develop a system of reminders.
 For example, a monthly bill payment calendar that lists the due dates & minimum payments for all your accounts might help you.

-You can set up reminders in your email or calendaring system, e.g. Microsoft Outlook or Gmail.
-Or, if you rely on your cell phone, use your phone’s calendar or a third-party app to send reminders for your bill due dates.
+You can set up reminders in your email or calendaring system (e.g., Microsoft Outlook or Gmail).
+If you rely on your cell phone, use your phone’s calendar or a third-party app to send reminders for your bill due dates.

-Send an email to FollowUpThen.com to get an email reminder to make your payment, e.g. Every5th@followupthen.com, but don’t include any specific personal information and set the reminder a few days before your payment is due.
-Send the email from an address that sends notifications to your phone to get the reminders on your phone, too.
+Send an email to FollowUpThen.com to get an email reminder to make your payment (e.g., Every5th@followupthen.com); don’t include any specific personal information, and set the reminder a few days before your payment is due.
+Send the email from an address that is linked to your phone so you can receive notification alerts.

-Finally, you can set up an automatic payment through your bank’s online billing to eliminate accidentally missed payments.
-Just make sure the payment is set for at least the minimum before the due date or you’ll be hit with a late fee.
-Also, be sure that you have enough money in your account to cover the payment to avoid paying an overdraft, insufficient funds, or returned check fee as well.
-Your creditor may not waive the fee the second time around.
+Finally, you can set up an automatic payment through your bank’s online bill pay to eliminate missed payments.
+Just make sure the payment is set for at least the minimum amount due and before the due date, or you’ll be hit with a late fee.
+Also, be sure that you have enough money in your account to cover the payment to avoid paying an overdraft, insufficient funds, or returned check fee.